Form Container

 Example

-Bind a variable to the "Form Scenario" property of the form container, and assign different values to the variable to implement creation, update, and view scenarios.
+Bind a variable to the "Form Scenario" property of the form container to implement addition, update, and view scenarios by assigning different values to the variable.

 Configuration Method